Students are expected to check the financial aid webpages regularly for any changes, revisions, and/or new or updated information.

 • Financial assistance is awarded one academic year at a time.
 Each year’s need-based award is based on costs in effect for that year and the review of all required documents.

-• Lafayette guarantees to meet the full demonstrated need as long as all filing deadlines are met.
+• Lafayette guarantees to meet full demonstrated need as long as all filing deadlines are met.
 On-time renewal applicants are notified by the end of June.
 The College cannot guarantee to meet the need of late filers.

 • An academic year is defined as a minimum of a 30-week period of instructional time (including exams) during which students are expected to maintain full-time enrollment and satisfactory academic progress.